krecicki/kucoin_scalp_trading_bot_using_ccxt/README.md

 # kucoin_scalp_trading_bot_using_ccxt
 This python script automatically buys and sells orders and checks any open orders before making another order.
 You can set the premium you want to take from each trade and I purposely.
 Feel free to add to it.
 It includes code to use it on the sandbox or live.

+**This script uses a single file called v6script.py

 Creator: Cody Krecicki https://instagram.com/ckrecicki

 To use this script, you need to first have the ccxt library installed.
 To do this, you can use the following command: